Shift In A Demand Curve

 2. Changes in Prices of Related Goods:

 • Substitute Goods: Substitute goods are those that can be used in place of one another.
 An increase in the price of a substitute good leads to an increase in the demand for the good in question (rightward shift).
-For example, if the price of Coca-Cola rises, the demand for Pepsi may increase.
+Take this: if the price of Coca-Cola rises, the demand for Pepsi may increase.

 • Complementary Goods: Complementary goods are those that are consumed together.
 An increase in the price of a complementary good leads to a decrease in the demand for the good in question (leftward shift).
-For example, if the price of gasoline rises, the demand for automobiles might decrease.
+Here's one way to look at it: if the price of gasoline rises, the demand for automobiles might decrease.

 3. Changes in Consumer Tastes and Preferences:

 Consumer preferences are subjective and can change due to various factors including advertising, trends, technological advancements, and cultural shifts.
-A positive change in consumer taste (increased preference) results in a rightward shift in the demand curve.
-Conversely, a negative change (decreased preference) causes a leftward shift.
+Even so, conversely, a negative change (decreased preference) causes a leftward shift.
+Also, a positive change in consumer taste (increased preference) results in a rightward shift in the demand curve.
 Think about the rise and fall of certain fashion trends or the impact of negative publicity on a brand's sales.

 4. Changes in Consumer Expectations: